Unity-Technologies/FPSSample/Documentation/GettingStarted.md

 RightClick | Secondary fire
 Space | Jump
 V | Melee attack
-H | When in captured base or spawn: change character Enter | Open chat
+H | When in a captured base or spawn: change the character Enter | Open chat
 Tab | Show scores
 ESC | Menu
 F1 | Open console
-Alt+Enter | Toggle full screen
+Alt+Enter | Toggle fullscreen

 ## Understanding the workflow: Standalone and AssetBundles

 Working with a multiplayer game in Unity means you will be working a lot with the standalone player.
-To make a client and a server that talks over a network connection there has to be two processes.
-To make this workflow as frictionless as possible, we use assetbundles for all the content (levels and characters etc.).
+To make a client and a server that talks over a network connection there have to be two processes.
+To make this workflow as frictionless as possible, we use asset bundles for all the content (levels and characters, etc.).
 The only thing that goes into the standalone player is the code and a single, very small, bootstrapper scene.
-Only if you have made changes to a level or a prefab do you have to rebuild the assetbundles.
+You only need to rebuild the asset bundles if you have made changes to a level or a prefab.
+To some degree, you can rebuild selectively.
-(And you can rebuild selectively -- to some degree.)

 The Project Tools window is used to make this workflow function in practice.
 The most commonly used functions here are: